 The key part of Vitality Life is tracking of activity.
-Activity gets turned into points and the more points you earn the more you receive in benefits.
+Activity gets turned into vitality points and the more points you earn the more you receive in benefits.

 As a new policyholder, you start in Bronze status.
 This is 0 points, your aim is to progress up through 4 status levels to gain better rewards.

 To qualify for the rewards you need to complete an online health check questionnaire.
 This includes questions about your height, weight, fitness and if you smoke.
 For completing this you earn points but earn more points for being a non-smoker.

 Next up you ideally need to connect some form of step tracker to your account.
 I went with Fitbit Charge HR as a few of my friends had one.
 Although the Heart Rate doesn’t currently add anything to the policy.
 It was an interesting addition to my fitness improved.

 Finally, in terms of set up, you need to connect a Starbucks card to your accounts and confirm it.
 After all, you’ve looked at this for vitality benefits/rewards.
-Vitality have an app which is one of the easiest ways of tracking all the info.
+Vitality has an app which is one of the easiest ways of tracking all the info.

 Over the course of a week, you need to acrew 9 points to unlock your Starbucks drink and Cinema Tickets.
 With our policy that means 9 points between Catherine and myself, to earn two Starbucks and 4 cinema Tickets.
 To clarify that is 9 points in a week to get the reward.
 So next week I earn 9 points and get the reward again and again and again.
 Hopefully, you get the idea.

 To earn points for an activity you need to do steps.

 7,000 steps = 3 points (Walking the kids to school in the morning is a 3,000 step roundtrip)